Data Center Format

 }

-(Note that value_hash_table is the same as string_hash_table.)
+(Note that `value_hash_table` is the same as [`string_hash_table`](#string-hash).)